Implement Connected I/O to Communicate with External Peripheral Devices Using Raspberry Pi

 This table describes the Simulink Support Package for Raspberry Pi Hardware blocks that support connected I/O in the Normal mode of simulation.
 The source blocks when used in connected I/O read data from the peripherals connected to the Raspberry Pi board.
 Similarly, the sink blocks when used in connected I/O write data to the peripherals connected to the Raspberry Pi board.

-For more information on how connected I/O works, refer to Communicate with Hardware in Normal Mode Simulation Using Connected I/O.
+For more information on how connected I/O works, refer to Communicate with Hardware Using Connected IO.

 We recommend that you complete the Getting Started with Simulink Support Package for Raspberry Pi Hardware example.